LiskArchive/lips/proposals/lip-introduce_bft_module.md

 TBD

-### Block Processing
+### Genesis Block Processing

+The following two steps are executed as part of the genesis block processing, see the [“Update genesis block schema and processing” LIP][lip-genesis-block-processing] for details.

-#### Genesis Block
+#### Genesis State Initialization

-As part of processing a genesis block `b`, the BFT module store is initialized as follows:
+As part of the genesis state initialization of a genesis block `b`, the BFT module store is initialized as follows:

 * The BFT Parameters substore is empty.
 * The BFT Votes substore is initialized as follows:
-    * `bftVotes.maxHeightPrevoted = b.height,`
+    * `bftVotes.maxHeightPrevoted = b.height`,
-    * `bftVotes.maxHeightPrecommitted = b.height,`
+    * `bftVotes.maxHeightPrecommitted = b.height`,
-    * `bftVotes.maxHeightCertified = b.height,`
+    * `bftVotes.maxHeightCertified = b.height`,
-    * `bftVotes.blockBFTInfos` is an empty array.
+    * `bftVotes.blockBFTInfos` is an empty array,
     * `bftVotes.activeValidatorsVoteInfo` is an empty array.

+#### Genesis State Finalization

+In this step the BFT module does not execute any logic.
-This initialization must happen before any functions are called by other modules, in particular, before `setBFTParameters` is called by the PoA module or DPoS module.
+However, the exposed function `setBFTParameters` is expected to be called by the PoA module or DPoS module as part of the genesis state finalization of these modules.

+### Block Processing

+The following steps are executed as part of the (non-genesis) block processing, see [LIP 0055][lip-block-processing] for details.

-#### After Block Execution
+#### After Transactions Execution

-After a block `b` is executed, the following logic is executed:
+After the transactions of a block `b` are executed, the following logic is executed:

 1. The object `getBlockBFTProperties(b.header)` is added to the beginning of the array `bftVotes.blockBFTInfos`.
 2. If `bftVotes.blockBFTInfos[MAX_LENGTH_BLOCK_BFT_INFOS]` exists, then the corresponding value is removed from the array.
 3. The function `applyPrevotesPrecommits` from the LIP ["Add weights to Lisk-BFT consensus protocol"][lip-weighted-lisk-bft] is executed to update the prevote and precommit weights.
 4. The value of `bftVotes.maxHeightPrevoted` is updated by calling the function `updateMaxHeightPrevoted` specified in [LIP “Add weights to Lisk-BFT consensus protocol”][lip-weighted-lisk-bft].
 5. The value of `bftVotes.maxHeightPrecommitted` is updated by calling the function `updateMaxHeightPrecommitted` specified in [LIP “Add weights to Lisk-BFT consensus protocol”][lip-weighted-lisk-bft].
 6. Let `m` be the aggregate commit included in block `b`.
-If `m` has only default values (`m.height == 0`, `m.aggregationBits` is empty bytes and `m.signature` is empty bytes), do nothing.
+If `m` has default values (`m.height == 0`, `m.aggregationBits` is empty bytes and `m.signature` is empty bytes), do nothing.
 Otherwise, set `bftVotes.maxHeightCertified` to `m.height`.
 7. Let `h` be the largest integer such that `h <= min(bftVotes.maxHeightCertified+1, bftVotes.blockBFTInfos[-1].height)` and there is an entry in the BFT Parameters store with key `h`.
 Then remove any key-value pair from BFT Parameters with a key strictly smaller than `h`.

 ### Block Creation

-During the block creation process, the properties `maxHeightPrevoted`, `maxHeightGenerated` and `validatorsHash` in the block header related to the BFT module (see also [LIP "Update block schema and block processing"][lip-update-block-processing]) have to be set as follows:
+During the block creation process, the properties `maxHeightPrevoted`, `maxHeightGenerated` and `validatorsHash` in the block header related to the BFT module (see also [LIP 0055][lip-update-block-processing]) have to be set as follows:

 * The value of `maxHeightPrevoted` is obtained by calling `getBFTHeights().maxHeightPrevoted` before executing any of the state transitions defined by the BFT module in the section "Block Processing" above.
 * The value of `maxHeightGenerated` must come from outside the state machine.